Count Nefaria: Powers and abilities

 Count Nefaria has a genius-level intellect.
 He is a versed scientist, inventor, theoretical physicist, adept strategist and organizational leader with deep ties to the underworld through his own crime family, the Maggia.
 During his first appearance he easily turned the American public and the world over against the Avengers in their first meeting.
-It was not until being subjected to a process perfected by one of Baron Heinrich Zemo's scientists, Dr. Kenneth Sturdy, that he was granted the combined powers of the villains the Living Laser, Power Man, and Whirlwind, amplified a hundredfold.
-Count Nefaria gained superhuman attributes in consequence.
+After being subjected to a process perfected by Kenneth Sturdy, Nefaria was granted the combined powers of Living Laser, Power Man, and Whirlwind, amplified a hundredfold.
 He has toppled a 40-story building with little effort, withstood a blow from Wonder Man without flinching, and fought an enraged Thor to a standstill with no apparent damage from strikes of his hammer, even stopping it with his bare hand.

 Count Nefaria aged until his body evolved, eventually shifting into pure ionic form.
-This granted him new abilities, such as the creation and manipulation of ionic energy for teleportation, hand and eye blasts, ionic force punches, or controlling other ionic beings via siphoning their energy.
-Through this he can also convert others into ionic energy beings as well, in a vampiric fashion, turning them into his superpowered thralls.
-As such, Nefaria is effectively immortal and virtually indestructible.
-He also has the power of flight, when before he could only leap great distances.
-He's also showcased a new power, creating energy constructs to surround his opponents in ionic energy and move them about telekinetically.
-He has withstood simultaneous attacks by multiple teams of superheroes at once.
-Although it is possible to deplete Nefaria's ionic energy in combat by forcing him to expend it faster than his body can replenish it, it would take several weeks to do so.
+This gives him the ability to fly, project ionic energy, teleport, and control other ionic beings by siphoning their energy.
+Nefaria can convert others into ionic energy beings in a vampiric fashion, turning them into his thralls.
+Nefaria can surround opponents in ionic energy and move them about telekinetically.

 As a head of the Maggia, Count Nefaria also has access to vast amounts of technology, munitions, and gadgetry developed by his Research and Development department.
-Much of this, he had a hand in crafting, such as the Electro-disc, Time Transcender Ray, Visio-Projector, Worldwide Electro-scanner, The Dream Master, and the Ionic Bomb.
 Being of Italian nobility, Nefaria has also inherited a vast fortune, which he has used in conjunction with his intellect for the purpose of furthering his revenue and power.
 To that end he would use it for the hiring of super villains, scientists and expendable workforce in his organization branch for the creation of inventions that were far in the advances of modern science, give himself super powers or broaden the reach of his connections to both the unlawful and political circuit of the world.
 Being an aristocrat of considerable stature and influence, Nefaria also has claims to diplomatic immunity and as such he cannot be tried outside of his own home country.